AreebAliDev/Flair-Selection/README.md

 ## Welcome to r/GrandOrder's Flair Selection Page

 You will find more than 500 flairs available to pick here, organized by class and version.
+Flairs that have a green highlight behind them will be visible on New Reddit and Mobile.

 ![Image](https://i.imgur.com/ZnZqMLl.png)